The image is blank with a light gray background, no visible objects or details.

 Objective: make the first step clear and intuitive so advertisers can select the right format in seconds.

-Constraints & Requirements
+Constraints & requirements

 Design strategy